tombatossals/angular-leaflet-directive/doc/lf-controls.md

 }
 ```

+This directive is normally used when you want to visualize more complex information composed by an initial layer, with overlays of information, or when we want to allow the user to change the visualización of the tiles.

 We can see that the _layers_ definition is conformed by lot attributes that we are going to describe below.
-When we associate that object with our _leaflet-directive_ the unidirectional relation will start, and the first layer will be shown on the map and a new layer-switcher-control will appear on our map.
+When we associate that object with our _leaflet-directive_ the bi-directional relation will start, and the first layer will be shown on the map and a new layer-switcher-control will appear on our map.

 The layer-switcher-control will only appear if there are more than one layer (baselayer or overlay) that could be changed interactively by the user, if there's only one layer, no control will be visible.